designerwebhosting/inspirationforchange/_pages/magenta.md

   has been the main reason for me to be able to deal with my hospital phobia.
 date: 2015-08-07
 permalink: "/magenta/"
-tags: ["published","mySite-inspirationforchange.co.uk","page"]
+tags: ["published","page","mySite-inspirationforchange.co.uk"]
+htmlHead:
 ---

-&quot;Hi Ann, I just wanted to let you know what has been happening since our session.
+"Hi Ann, I just wanted to let you know what has been happening since our session.
 After our session I felt a lot better about going into hospital for my operation, it did not seem as daunting and the level of fear and anger seemed completely gone.